 American (Florida cave) style sidemount BCDs tend to have significantly more bulk, but offer sufficient lift for use with multiple steel cylinders.
-The lower attachment points for cylinders are typically via a ‘butt pad’ with rails.
+The lower attachment points for cylinders are typical via a ‘butt pad’ with rails.
 They are generally designed around an integrated (non-modular) harness system; so there is less potential (or need) for individual modification or customization.
 American style sidemount BCDs are also more likely to offer integrated buoyancy redundancy.
 A good example of the American (Florida cave) style of sidemount design is:

 The Halcyon Contour SidemountThe Halcyon Contour reflects a design heritage that arose from converting existing backmount BCDs for use with sidemount.
-It has a modified donut wing that is integrated into an adjustable harness system.
+It has a modified doughnut wing that is integrated into an adjustable harness system.

-The wing is retained at the rear by a soft plate that controls distribution of gas in the bladder and prevents the wing from rising into a ‘taco’ shape.
+The wing is retained at the rear by a soft plate that controls the distribution of gas in the bladder and prevents the wing from rising into a ‘taco’ shape.
 It has an integral butt-plate, with rails used as the lower attachment point for steel cylinders.

 The bulk and weight of this BCD far exceeds that of the Razor 2, but it offers a very secure platform from which to mount numerous heavy steel cylinders.
 Some sidemount BCDs are also designed to be ‘hybrid’; able to convert between sidemount and backmount roles.

 Hollis SMS100.
-This BCD enables the diver to use single tank backmount, backmount doubles or sidemount with the same unit .
+This BCD enables the diver to use single tank backmount, backmount doubles or sidemount with the same unit.
 It is available in dual/redundant-bladder design and has a very large lift capacity.
 It is, however, very bulky and heavy.
 Some manufacturers (for instance, Hollis and DiveRite) also offer sidemount BCDs with either a top or bottom (left) mounted low-pressure inflator hose.

-The top mounted hose may be more familiar to novice sidemount divers transitioning from conventional back-mount BCDs (thus marketed as ‘blue water’ or ‘open water’ design).
+The top-mounted hose may be more familiar to novice sidemount divers transitioning from conventional back-mount BCDs (thus marketed as ‘blue water’ or ‘open water’ design).
 The bottom mounted LPI is typically popular with overhead environment divers, as it offers superior protection from abrasion/impact/entanglement; it is thus marketed as a ‘tec’ or ‘cave’ configuration.
 In many other cases, the LPI is interchangeable by the diver, between top/bottom position (when there is a pull-dump located on the upper wing).